dujardin09/ethglobal-cannes/ai-agent-frontend/WARNINGS_FIX_SUMMARY.md

 - Production deployments should use proper wallet discovery services
 - All mock data is clearly marked with visual indicators
 - Real blockchain calls work for FLOW token, mock data for others as intended
+- WalletConnect configuration is properly set up for production wallet support